Skinner & Eddy

 The Skinner & Eddy Corporation, commonly known as Skinner & Eddy, was a Seattle, Washington-based shipbuilding corporation that existed from 1916 to 1923.
-The yard is notable for completing more ships for the United States war effort during World War I than any other West Coast shipyard, and also for breaking world production speed records for individual ship construction.
+The yard is notable for completing more ships for the United States war effort during World War I than any other American shipyard, and also for breaking world production speed records for individual ship construction.

 In total, the company built 75 ships—72 cargo ships and three oil tankers—from 1916 to 1920, including 32 completed for the Emergency Fleet Corporation during the war.
 The yard was closed in 1921 as a result of the severe postwar shipbuilding slump.
 Skinner & Eddy later became a shipping line operator, and appears to have been wound up in the early 1970s.

 Background

 The Skinner & Eddy Corporation was founded in January 1916 by two entrepreneurs, David E. "D.E."
 Skinner and John W. Eddy, owners of the Port Blakely Mill Company since 1903.

-In 1916, William H. Todd was just beginning his career as a shipyard operator.
-Originally from Brooklyn, the Todd Corporation purchased the former Moran Shipyard some time in 1916.
+Shortly after its establishment on the downtown Seattle waterfront, Skinner & Eddy Corp. began leasing the shipyard of the Seattle Construction and Drydock Company (at the time a subsidiary of Todd Shipbuilding), located a few steps north between Connecticut and Dearborn Street.
+Seattle Construction & Dry Dock was itself a successor to the Moran Brothers shipyard, which around the start of the 20th century had been one of America's largest shipyards, responsible for building Seattle's first battleship, USS Nebraska, in 1906.

-On April 6, 1917, the United States entered World War I. Skinner & Eddy responded to the news by purchasing an additional 15 acre of Seattle waterfront property from the Seattle Dock Company and the Centennial Flouring Mill for $1,500,000 and $600,000 respectively, which they used to extend their yard.
-After securing lucrative contracts from the Emergency Fleet Corporation for the construction of merchant ships for the war effort, Skinner & Eddy was also able in June 1918 to make an outright purchase of the yard of Seattle Construction and Dry Dock, which was named Plant No. 2.
-Todd continued his Seattle operation on nearby Harbor Island and had also moved into Commencement Bay in 1917.
-In World War II these two yards would emerge as the largest facilities to produce for the war effort in Puget Sound under the name of Seattle-Tacoma Shipbuilding Corporation.
+On April 6, 1917, 15 months after Skinner and Eddy Corp. began leasing the yard, the United States entered World War I. Skinner & Eddy responded to the news by purchasing an additional 15 acre of Seattle waterfront property from the Seattle Dock Company and the Centennial Flouring Mill for $1,500,000 and $600,000 respectively, which they used to begin building a second shipyard, which became known as Plant No. 2 and lay just south of plant No. 1.
+After securing lucrative contracts from the Emergency Fleet Corporation for the construction of merchant ships for the war effort, Skinner & Eddy was also able in June 1918 to make an outright purchase of the yard of Seattle Construction and Dry Dock, which was named Plant No. 1.

 Facilities

 When completed, Skinner & Eddy's facilities included ten building slipways—five at each Plant—and four outfitting docks.
 A five-section, 459 ft drydock capable of servicing vessels of up to 15,000 tons was also acquired, along with a 50-ton floating crane.

-Most of the ships built by the company during the war were constructed at Plant No. 1, as Plant No. 2 was only acquired halfway through the period of activity.
+Most of the ships built by the company during the war were constructed at Plant No. 1, as Plant No. 2 was still under construction for much of this period.
 With its two plants, which together covered about 57 acre of waterfront property, Skinner & Eddy was Seattle's largest shipbuilding company, at its wartime peak employing about 13,500 people.

 World War I

-The company's first contracts were secured in May 1916 for 4 cargo ships of 5,730 tons and 2 tankers of 6,400 tons (35,720t).